CovertRob/LS-Backend-Core/py130_notes.md

 ## Study Notes

-- Re-do roman numerals problem
+- Re-do roman numerals problem: first issue is I did not identify edge case of the subtraction/addition piece of roman numerals